 The students should place trades on WInS, NOT the advisor.
 A key component of the Investment Competition is teamwork and communication.
 It should be a team decision.
 We strongly encourage teams to identify different roles for each team member, including assigning a team leader.
 By designating a team leader, students must work together through all the issues of stock selection and strategy development.
 The team structure is also important to portfolio diversity.

 DOES WINS HAVE AN ANALYTICS FEATURE?

 WInS includes a set of analytical tools that students can use to analyze the performance of their portfolios.
 The “My Portfolio” tab has a drop-down menu that lists a wide variety of data sets and analysis reports on portfolio performance.

 DOES MY TEAM HAVE TO PLACE TRADES ON WINS?

 Yes.
-All teams must place at least one trade on WInS by 11:59 PM EST on October 17 in order to be eligible to advance to the Semifinals and Global Finale.
+All teams must fully execute one trade on WInS by close of the U.S. markets (4:00pm EDT) on October 13, 2023 to be eligible to advance to the Semifinals or Global Finale.